4strid/nekodb/README.md

 - `saveRefs()` Saves references that have been joined or embedded into Instances to the database.
 - `saveAll()` Saves the model and its Instance members to the database.
 - `delete()` Deletes the model from the database.
-- `join([Array fields])` Populates references on the specified fields to their full models.
+- `join([Array fields]|[Object fields])` Populates references on the specified fields to their full models.
 If *fields* is not supplied, joins all references on the model.
+If *fields* is an object, performs the join(s) with the specified projections, returning only partially joined references.
 - `slice()` Returns a simple object (without prototype methods) that contains the data of the model.

 ### Cursor